rampart.utils¶

 "fixed"

-- returned Buffer is a “fixed” Buffer.
+- returned Buffer is a “fixed” Buffer."dynamic"

 - returned Buffer is a “dynamic” Buffer.